FishouttawaterCodes/react-bt1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A simplie website built with React.
+A simple website built with React.